create3000/x_ite/docs/_posts/components/Interpolation/CoordinateInterpolator.md

 CoordinateInterpolator linearly interpolates among a list of 3-tuple MFVec3f arrays, producing a single MFVec3f array that is fractional average between two nearest arrays in the list.
 Authors can ROUTE value_changed output events (an array of 3-tuple SFVec3f values) to a Coordinate node's point field, or to another MFVec3f field.

-The CoordinateInterpolator node belongs to the **Interpolation** component and requires at least level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The CoordinateInterpolator node belongs to the **Interpolation** component and requires at least support level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy